-The Best Sheets for a Split King and Other Special Mattress Types
+The Best Sheets for Special Mattress Types

 Gone are the days when you only had a few standard mattress sizes to choose from when shopping for a new bed.
 Nowadays you have even more options, like split kings and split tops, which offer you a much more customizable sleep experience, especially if you share a bed with a partner.
 You also can choose a mattress that's thicker than the typical 10- to 14-inch bed, thanks to the addition of comfort and support layers made of memory foam and latex and cushioning pillow tops.